csecht/count-and-size/README.md

 10. Annotation font size for selected objects can be changed with Ctrl + and Ctrl - keys.
 Annotation line thickness can be changed with Shift-Ctrl + and Shift-Ctrl -.

 ### Known Issues:
-On occasion, the program may stall at the step where the info displays, "Contours drawn.
-Calculating sizes...".
-Quit the program from the Terminal (it will not respond to it regular Quit commands) and try again.
+On occasion, the program may stall at the step where the info displays, "Finding contours for sizing...".
+Quit the program and try again.
 It was not any specific settings, so you can use those prior settings again.
-The problem is with lengthy "Process ForkPoolWorker" iterations in the multiprocessing Pool module that occur with an unknown condition.
-The issue seem most likely to happen with `size_it_RW.py`.
+The problem is with the multiprocessing Pool function and occurs under unknown conditions.

 ### Attributions
 All image files are from the author, C.S.
 Echt.